-Regarding quantity, the recipe below will provide enough syrup to “hold” the filo sheets together but without making the dessert soggy.
-Regarding sweetness, I am using a mixture of sugar, honey, water simple syrup base and offset the sweetness with lemon juice!
+Regarding quantity, the recipe below will provide enough syrup to “hold” the filo sheets together but without making the dessert overly soggy and overly sweet.
+Regarding sweetness, I am using a mixture of sugar, honey, water simple syrup base and offset the sweetness with some lemon juice!
 It does not taste lemon, but lemon balances the sweetness of the syrup.

-1. How to handle the filo pastry
+1. How to bake with filo pastry

 2. How to make the cream cheese filling